ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/howToSoftware.rst

 Software Development Guidlines
 ==============================

-- Following is the attempt to distill some key concepts of [#CleanCode]_, [#MakingEmbedded] and [#TDD] and apply them to the UltraZohm for guidence on how to write code for it
+- Following is the attempt to distill some key concepts of [#CleanCode]_, [#MakingEmbedded]_ and [#TDD]_ and apply them to the UltraZohm for guidence on how to write code for it
-- Read the books for the reasoning and **way** more good information about programming!
+- Read the books for the reasoning and more good information about programming!
 - Watch the videos of uncle bob:

     - https://www.youtube.com/watch?v=7EmboKQH8lM&ab_channel=UnityCoin

+- Take this as a general goal of how we try to make the software
+- Feedback is more than welcome in issue :issue:`96`!
+- Use the :ref:`HAL`
+- Use :ref:`assertions`

 General Rules
 -------------